Loading...

 • Flexible data stores

 Apache Flink is a competent platform that is considered a good Spark alternative.
 It is open-source and offers a fault-tolerant, operator-based model for calculations.
-It makes use of streams in workload operations through which all components are pipelined instantly by the streaming program.
+It uses streams in workload operations, through which all components are pipelined instantly by the streaming program.

-It seamlessly integrates with Apache Hadoop, Spark, HBase, MapReduce, etc. It provides in-memory management that can be tailored for effective computation.
-It has great fault-tolerant capabilities and flexible Windowing features.
+It seamlessly integrates with Apache Hadoop, Spark, HBase, MapReduce, etc. It provides in-memory management that can be tailored for practical computation.
+It has excellent fault-tolerant capabilities and flexible Windowing features.

 • Low latency and high throughput